MDIMACat/alx-higher_level_programming/0x05-python-exceptions/README.md

         Write a function that raises a type exception.
     6. Raise a message
         Write a function that raises a name exception with a message.
+    9. ByteCode -> Python #4
+        Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: